ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Max Allowed Per Frame Angle Difference:** The maximum allowed angle between the unsmoothed pointer origin and the smoothed pointer origin per frame to use for smoothing.
  * **Playarea Cursor:** An optional Play Area Cursor generator to add to the destination position of the pointer tip.
  * **Custom Raycast:** A custom raycaster to use for the pointer's raycasts to ignore.
+ * **Pointer Origin Smoothing Settings:** Specifies the smoothing to be applied to the pointer origin when positioning the pointer tip.
  * **Valid Collision Color:** The colour to change the pointer materials when the pointer collides with a valid object.
 Set to `Color.clear` to bypass changing material colour on valid collision.
  * **Invalid Collision Color:** The colour to change the pointer materials when the pointer is not colliding with anything or with an invalid object.
 Set to `Color.clear` to bypass changing material colour on invalid collision.
  * **Tracer Visibility:** Determines when the main tracer of the pointer renderer will be visible.